OxfordHCC/Aretha/README.md

 4. Configure the database from the schema: `/scripts/resetDb.py` (dbname=`testdb` user=`postgres` password=`password`)

+5. Copy `config-sample.cfg` to `config.cfg` and change values as appropriate

 ## Run (manually)
 1. Run `ng serve` in \ui